notFenixion/ctf-writeups/Hack@AC 2024/web/Txt2SVG/README.md

 ![alt text](image.png)

-Looking through the files provided, we find the Flask code and the code used for the SVG generator.
+Looking through the files provided, we find the Flask code and the code used for the SVG generator. <b>(FULL CODES IS ALSO UPLOADED IN THE SAME DIRECTORY)</b>

 ### Flask Code
 ![alt text](image-1.png)